-The primary objective of this guideline is to expedite the availability of medicines needed in public emergency situation.
-The specific objectives were to: -
+The primary objective of this guideline is to expedite review and ultimately availability of medicines needed in public health emergency situation.
+The specific objectives are: - on a time limited basis, while further data is being gathered and evaluated.

-- a) Establish eligibility of unregistered products for assessment under this procedure; - b) Prescribe the essential information required during submission; and - c) Define the processes to be used in conducting the review to determine whether an unregistered product or unapproved indication of a registered product can be authorized on a time limited basis, while further data is being gathered and evaluated.
+- a) Establish eligibility of unregistered products for assessment under this procedure; - b) Prescribe the essential information required during submission; and - Define the processes to be used in conducting the review to determine whether an unregistered product or unapproved indication of a registered product can be authorized